Skip to content

 5 ways to reduce alcohol without losing your social life

-Across the country, thousands of Aussies are parking their pinot and benching their beers in return for an order of lemonade as part of Dry July or Ocsober, but reducing your alcohol intake doesn’t mean you automatically have to sign up to become a social recluse.
+Across the country, thousands of Aussies are parking their pinot and benching their beers in return for an order of lemonade as part of Dry July, Ocsober or just having some time off from drinking.
+But reducing your alcohol intake doesn’t mean you automatically have to sign up to become a social recluse.

 Although it’s great to go totally sober, it’s also important to consider your long-term relationship with alcohol – instead of giving up the G&Ts for a month, then celebrating by getting wasted, it might be a better idea to train yourself to be able to have a night out on the town without the need for copious cocktails.